 3. Advertise.
-Do remember that advertisement plays a big role in finding good deals for rental condos.
+Do remember that advertisement plays a significant role in finding good deals for rental condos.
 Know the correct avenues to approach.
 Start with referrals from families and friends.
 Try online through social networking sites such as Facebook and Twitter.
 Register it on reputable listing sites.
-Post photos and basic details such as the number of rooms, condominium features and amenities, rent amount as well as the community where it belongs to.
+Post photos and essential details such as the number of rooms, condominium features, and amenities, rent amount as well as the community where it belongs to it.
 Consider offline advertising like local newspapers and fliers.

 4. Create a comprehensive application form.
-Collect vital personal info about the applicant such as complete name, date of birth, city and/or provincial address, SSS number, TIN number, family members, income sources and amount, work information and character references.
-Make sure that they provide government—issued IDs, barangay or NBI clearance and emergency contact numbers.
+Collect vital personal info about the applicant such as complete name, date of birth, city and provincial address, SSS number, TIN, family members, income sources and amount, work information and character references.
+Make sure that they provide government-issued IDs, barangay or NBI clearance and emergency contact numbers.

 5. Perform a background check.
 This isn’t limited to criminal records alone.
 Also included here is his credit history.
 Does he pay bills on time?
 Does he have credit card debts?
 Where did he use to live?
 What was his reason for leaving?
 Was he evicted for non-payment of dues or did he break any community rules and regulations?
 Ensure that you can get in touch with his previous landlords so you will be well-aware of his rental history.